 - Check the status of your site in Google Search Console.
 If you haven’t used Search Console before, enter the URL of your website and click "Add a property" to see its status.
 You may need to verify that you own the site.

-- If Search Console doesn’t report any problems, your site could still have security issues that were detected by Google Ads.
+- If Search Console doesn’t report any problems, your site could still have security issues that Google Ads detected.
 Consult with your webmaster or web hosting provider and use tools such as Stop Badware to investigate further.
-Or, download a tool to detect any malicious or unwanted software, such as https://play.google.com/store/apps/details?id=org.malwarebytes.antimalware.
+Or, download a tool to detect any malicious or unwanted software, such as this app provided by the Google Play store.
 Learn more about how Google identifies malicious or unwanted software.